The publisher/executive editor and

 member of Vanderbilt University's Alumni Career Adviser Network,

-Stacy Harris volunteers her time and advice to university students in
+Stacy Harris volunteers her time and advice to university

-search of career advice that they find useful as they pursue their career
+search of career advice that they find useful as they pursue their

 paths.

-once conventional, now drastically-altered, music industry business models, on
+once conventional, now drastically-altered, music industry business

 her terms, as she continues to reserve the option of easing into the